Giddy111/CEE/ReadMe.md

 # INSTRUCTION:
 - Copy the folder to C:/xampp/htdocs/

-# TO RUN THE Examination System:
+# TO RUN THE EXAMINATION SYSTEM:
 - Click on the "Admin" button beside the MySQL "start/stop" button and it will automatically redirect you to the PHPMyAdmin interface
 - On the side nav or sidebar you will see a list of databases, click on "New" to create a new database
 - Type the name of the new database in the box and click on the "create" button - (cee_db.sql)